 It’s been more than 40 years since Munich hosted the Olympic Games, however, the stadium and park where many of the events took place all those years ago is still well worth checking out.
 The stadium is still used regularly for sport events, music performances and other exhibitions.
 Guided tours of the park can be booked all year round.
 For thillseekers there is also the option to climb up on to roof of the stadium, and make your way down again via a flying fox or by abseiling.

 The Alte Pinakotek (old masters), Neue Pinakothek (19th Century Painters/Sculptors) and Pinakothek der Moderne are three of Munich’s main art galleries.
 All are located in the city’s Kunstareal museum quarter, along with a plethora of other artistic and historic attractions.
 The name comes from the Ancient Greek work ‘Pinacotheca’, meaning picture gallery.
 The 3 galleries contain a magnificent range of works from important figures throughout history.
 Also part of the Pinakothek complex is the super modern Brandhorst Gallery, which opened in 2009 and hosts an impressive collection of works by 20th Century American artist Andy Warhol.

-Dating from the early 19th Century, the Müller´sches Volksbad is one of Europe’s most beautiful swimming pool complexes, with a full spa, massages and hairdressers on hand and, you guessed it, a café with a beer garden.
+Dating from the early 19th Century, the Müller´sches Volksbad is one of Europe’s most beautiful swimming pool complexes, with a full spa, massages and hairdressers on hand and a café with a beer garden.
 The baths were built with an incredible art nouveau design, topped a magnificent dome.
 They were donated to the public by their engineer, Karl Müller.
 The bath’s piece de resistance is the Roman steam baths, which use modern technology to provide a range of different temperatures , and even an open air courtyard.